 - Beet powder can help lower blood pressure

-The reason for these amazing results is dietary nitrates, of which beetroot is particularly rich.
-Indeed, when absorbed in the bloodstream, nitrates convert into nitric oxide, a molecule that dilates blood vessels to help increase blood flow.
-This in turn causes blood pressure levels to drop.
+Beetroot powder is rich in nitrate.
+When absorbed in the bloodstream, nitrates convert into nitric oxide, a molecule that dilates blood vessels to help increase blood flow.
+Studies show that this, in turn, can help reduce blood pressure.

 In addition, the dietary fiber contained in beetroot has a vital role in reducing bad cholesterol, which is fundamental for keeping your blood pressure levels in check.
 It’s worth noting though that beetroot powder, while nutritious, is stripped of it’s fiber.